Getting Started with Blippit Boards: Complete Launch Guide

 In the first term:

-• watch your dashboard build in real time
+• watch your chart data build in real time

 • identify gaps early